FiQCI/dev/docs/structure.md

 ### A bottom-up view

 The base layout contains the page header, the page footer and the analytics component, since these should exist on every page of the site.
-The home _layout_ adds the Hero and AboutFiqci components.
+The home _layout_ adds the Hero component.
 Finally, the access, blog and event cards are added by the home _page_ as its content.

 The ['base' layout](../content/_layouts/base.html) includes a Liquid template fragment with `id='react-root'`.
 This `id` is used in the JSX file for a **page** with React components (`react: true` included in the front matter) to establish the React root element with `createRoot`.
 Any additional React components are then inserted onto the page (or layout) by using `createPortal`.
 A page that does not have `react: true` in its front matter uses [default.jsx](../src/pages/default.jsx) by default.